Local Regulations

 City Requirements

-- Zoning Compliance: Ensure the property complies with local zoning laws regarding usage and occupancy.
+- Zoning Compliance: Ensure compliance with local zoning laws regarding the use of the property post-cleanup.

 State Requirements